hyper-expanse/dotfiles/os/debian.md

 To configure Vim as a fully functional text editor and integrated development environment we must install pre-written Vim scripts that bring additional functionality into the editor.
 These scripts are downloaded from public repositories and unpacked into the Vim configuration folder.
 A generic approach is taken whenever possible, but in some instances installation instructions have been included for specific operating systems.

-Packages
-* vim-nox: A heavier version of Vim, with all the features contained within the standard 'vim' package, but also with support for all the major scripting languages.
+We do not install Vim from the Debian repository, but instead, rely upon the version of Vim installed through Linxuxbrew via the `brew install vim --head` command baked into our `setupEnvironment` script.

-### Default Configuration Settings
+### Configuration

 To begin we setup a default Vim configuration file to provide some standard features and behaviors that could be leveraged by software developers.

-Use the configuration file, `${HOME}/.vimrc`, that comes with the personal dotfiles project.
+Configuration is managed by the `${HOME}/.vimrc` file from the personal dotfiles repository.

 ### Omni Complete